 - For the casual browser, get a lesson whenever you need it.

 Tandem is a language exchange app.
-You can sign up and chat or speak with other people.
+You can sign up and chat or speak with other language learners from around the world.
 That means that you can teach someone your native language, and others can help you with your Russian.

 Pros of Tandem

 Tandem is good if you cannot practice speaking Russian in real life.
-To speak Russian well, you must put in many hours practicing conversations.
-Real life would be ideal, but you cannot just go out and find someone to talk to in most situations.
+To speak Russian well, you simply must put in the hours practicing conversations.
+Real life would be ideal, but you cannot just go out and find someone to talk Russian to in most situations.

 With Tandem you can: